GameStop announces stock option award for CEO tied to $100 billion market-cap target

-Jan 7 : GameStop on Wednesday unveiled a potential $3.54 billion compensation package for CEO Ryan Cohen, hinging on a turnaround that requires him to lift the struggling videogame retailer's market value more than tenfold and sharply boost profits.
+Jan 7 : GameStop on Wednesday unveiled a compensation package for CEO Ryan Cohen, hinging on a turnaround that requires him to lift the struggling videogame retailer's market value more than tenfold and sharply boost profits.

 Shares of the company rose 3.1 per cent in premarket trading.